Effective Tax Saving Strategies for Businesses in India

 7.1.
 Tax Optimization through Global Subsidiaries

-Tax Tip: Consult with international tax advisors to explore the benefits of DTAAs and optimize the tax structure for cross-border transactions.
+Tax Tip: Seek guidance from international tax experts to understand the advantages of DTAAs and refine the tax structure for international business dealings.

 8. Tax Saving through Investment in Startups and Innovation